Bernalillo County Cooperative Extension Service

 Soil & Forage Testing Labs

-The list and links below are a few labs that can test soil and hay forage.
-We do not recommend one specific lab, and are only highlighting labs in our region.
 You will need to download the forms, complete, and include them with the sample that you mail to the respective lab.
 Prices and processing time vary between labs.
-Please contact the lab directly for specific questions.
+Please contact the lab directly for specific questions and regarding turnaround time for your results.

-- CSU Soil Testing lab - Ft Collins, CO call 970 -491-5061
+- CSU Soil Testing Lab - Ft Collins, CO call 970-491-5061

 - Ward Labs - Kearny, Neb. call 800-887-7645